Kingofkode/image-filter-project/README.md

 ```
 ![](https://raw.githubusercontent.com/Kingofkode/image-filter-project/master/Screenshots/Click.gif)
 ### Buttons
 A button inherits all of the properties of a view with some added functionality.
 For example, when you hover over it, the button highlights.
 The following example creates a 100 x 50 button with the title "Import" and places its top-left corner at the point (10, 10) in the parent view's coordinate system.
+The `highlightedViewColor` was changed to blue in this example.
+A full list of Button's customizable attributes can be found [here](Button.md).
 ```
 // Initializes new button object final Button myButton = new Button("Import", 10, 10, 100, 50);